Last updated on April 14th, 2023

 - Existing roof removal

-- Skips for the existing roof materials
+- Skips for disposing waste

 How to calculate the roof replacement cost